hyperrhiz/jekyll-journal/pages/33-artifact_evaluation.md

 tolerance, based on the paper and the experiments that the evaluator tried?
 The evaluator should explain these things in their review.

+In short, the Artifact Evaluation Board tries to ascertain: **Can an independent third-party, without the help of the authors, reproduce the main results of the paper?**

 There are several sources of good advice about preparing artifacts for evaluation.
 These two are particularly noteworthy: